weewoo14/weewoo14/README.md

 ### Hi there 👋

+I'm Haoshi (Owen) Wu, a Grade 10 Student at Laurel Heights Secondary School!

+🌱 I’m currently learning various problem-solving techniques to help me in my journey of competitive programming!
+My favorite data structure is a HashMap due to its versatility and helpfulness in various problems!

+🤔 I’m looking for help with the realm of cryptography, as even though the concept is fascinating, I feel I would do things wrong.

+🔭 I’m currently working on various projects that I find fun such as game development, where I've made my game Objective: Survive and Sudoku Solver!

+Thanks for reading this!
 <!--
 **weewoo14/weewoo14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.